CoderDojoStirling/coderdojo-scriptcraft-server/docs/lesson1/lesson.md

 ### Lesson 3 - challenge

 Your challenge is...
-Change the lesson3 function to create a blocks.tnt box with depth 2, width 4, and height 3.
+Change the lesson3 function to create a blocks.wood box with depth 2, width 4, and height 3.
 And run it!

 ### Lesson 4 - using function arguments
 The last lesson let you create a box with certain dimensions.
 But it's a hassle to change the dimensions: you have to go back into lessons.js, change the width, height and depth sizes, save lessons.js, go back into Minecraft, and run your function from the prompt...